stasyanko/monnblanc-principles/README.md

 *All examples are written in pseudo language that is understandable to most programmers who know Java, Python, PHP, Javascript and most modern OOP languages.*

+*The proncipls are explained as a story of a worker Alan from Jsweety factory.*

+*He is a financist in the financial department.*

+*Jsweety produces candies and chocolate.*

+*We will automate the business processes of Jsweety factory using MONBLANC principles.*

 **MONBLANC principles are:**

 **M** - [messaging](#messaging)